OpenHMD/OpenHMD/README.md

   * libvr - http://hg.sitedethib.com/libvr

 ## Compiling and Installing
+Using make:

     ./autogen.sh # (if you're building from the git repository) ./configure [--enable-openglexample]
     make
     sudo make install

+Using CMake:

+With CMake, you can enable and disable drivers to compile OpenHMD with.
+Current Available drivers are: OPENHMD_DRIVER_OCULUS_RIFT and OPENHMD_DRIVER_EXTERNAL.
+These can be enabled or disabled adding -DDRIVER_OF_CHOICE=ON after the cmake command (or using cmake-gui).

+    cmake .
+    make

 ### Configuring udev on Linux
 To avoid having to run your applications as root to access USB devices you have to add a udev rule (this will be included in .deb packages, etc).